In aviation, the safety of staff, passengers and the public has

 height and weight.

-Before Positioning marker cones around aircraft, you should follow
+Before Positioning marker cones around aircraft, ground handling personnel should follow

-Step 1: You must not approach the aircraft to position the
+Step 1: they must not approach the aircraft to position the

 marker cones around the aircraft until :